-Implementing these principles involved developing and documenting guidelines for the sufficient credible data and beneficial use determinations.
+As part of its 2000 list update, DEQ developed and documented a methodology for making sufficient credible data and beneficial use determinations.
 First, DEQ reviewed general EPA guidelines for making beneficial use determinations and refined them into a beneficial use-support assessment process applicable to Montana.
 Next, DEQ identified the data required for this assessment process and drafted guidelines for evaluating data validity and reliability.
-These initial guidelines for sufficient credible data and beneficial use determination were then subjected to an intensive, iterative process of review and refinement to produce the final methodology first used to develop the 2000 303(d) List.
-That methodology, essentially unchanged, continues in use and is described in the following pages.
+These initial guidelines for sufficient credible data and beneficial use determination were then subjected to an intensive, iterative process of review and refinement to produce and adopt a final methodology, which is described in the following pages.

-For each waterbody, the entire review is documented on Assessment Record Sheets so anyone can examine the basis and rationale for the DEQ decisions.
-Reports and other data sources considered in the reviews are identified and the documentation shows how the available data are assessed to determine if they are sufficient and credible for making beneficial use-support determinations.
-The rationales for use-support determinations are documented by means of rating tables and assessor's comments.
+For each waterbody, the entire review is documented on an Excel spreadsheet so anyone can examine the basis and rationale for the DEQ decisions.
+Data reports and other data sources considered in the reviews are identified within the spreadsheet.
+The spreadsheet also documents how the available data are assessed to determine if they are sufficient and credible for making beneficial use-support determinations.
+The rationale for use-support determinations is documented by means of rating tables and assessor's comments.
 Finally, the assessment methods employed for making the use-support determinations are recorded and the probable causes and sources of impairment are identified.